DanielBMarkham/Info-Ops/manuscript/chapter14.md

 In windows, to see what versions of .NET you have installed, from the command-line prompt type "dir /b /ad /o-n %systemroot%\Microsoft.NET\Framework\v?.*" (Wow, that's easy, right?)
 You should see lines for 4.0 or greater.

-On linux and a Mac, just install the latest version of .NET Core.
-You'll find instructions for installing .NET Core on your OS at [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core) (Visit the site from the computer you are installing to, since Microsoft determines your computer and routes you to the appropriate place depending on your OS)
+On Linux and a Mac, just install the latest version of .NET Core.
+You'll find instructions for installing .NET Core on your OS at [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core) (Visit the site from the computer you are installing to, since Microsoft determines your computer and routes you to the appropriate place depending on your OS).

-I coded EasyAM and compiled it with Mono, which is the old open-source .NET runtime for linux.
+I coded EasyAM and compiled it with Mono, which is the old open-source .NET runtime for Linux.
 (It's a great tool, by the way).
 That's [here:](http://www.mono-project.com/)

 (NOTE TO BETA READERS: In Windows, you'll need to just use the bin/Debug folder for now.
-In linux, clone the project, then use mono to compile it to a single run-time file, eg "mkbundle -o easyam --deps --static easyam.exe".
+In Linux, clone the project, then use Mono to compile it to a single run-time file, eg "mkbundle -o easyam --deps --static easyam.exe".
 This will make a file named "easyam" that you can run from the command-line e.g. "./easyam --help")

 Once you've got .NET and EasyAM installed, from a command line in the bookprog folder, type "easyam --help".